 Manage quotes, invoices and follow your delivery easily.
 As a Head Editor, you can manage all admin details.
 On the new system, you can also keep track of your progress step-by-step with time-stamped notes.
 You can play with our quote calculator to build a pricing that fits your budget, and adapt it up to the last minute before you go to print.
 And from now on, you can pay online.

 Managing your photos.
 In the past, uploading high resolution photos was a little long.
-Now, everything has been optimised to go faster.
+Now, everything has been optimized to go faster.
 We’ve also added the possibility for you to upload your photos from Facebook which is pretty convenient.

 Editing your contents.
 Simply drag and drop your photos from your uploads.
 Or add text by choosing a text box from the Text tab.